TLe2023/DirectMarketing/README.md

 ### **Scores, Confusion Matrix, Precision-Recall, ROC-AUC curves on 10% of the Test set**

-The scoring table below illustratea that KNN is behind on the performance on the 10% test set while the scores of LR, DT and SVM are similar on the 10% test set.
-However, KNN and SVM are much more slower in terms of speed.
+The scoring table below illustrates that KNN is behind on the performance on the 10% test set while the scores of LR, DT and SVM are similar on the 10% test set.

 ![scores3](images/scores_10pct_test.png)

 The confusion matrix below shows that KNN was able to correcly classify a very small number of "subscribed" observerations and missed most of the "subscribed" observations.
 The other three models provided more decent predictions.

 ![fig12](images/confusionmatrix25.png)

 The Precision-Recall curves and ROC-AUC curves also shows that KNN is trailing behind.
-LR and DT take the leading position.

 ![fig13](images/compare25.png)

 **Therefore, KNN was eliminated due to its low score and slow speed.
 While the score of SVM is similar with that of LR and DT, its speed is its drawback.
+SVM was also eliminated (I tried SVM on the full dataset and it was not able to complete).**

-SVM was also eliminated.
-LR and DT continued to be evaluated on the full 7-feature-dataset.**
+**LR and DT continued to be evaluated on the full 7-feature-dataset.**

 ### **5.2 Train and Select models on the full 7-feature-dataset**

-The scoring table below shows that LR and DT have similar performance.
+The scoring table below shows that LR and DT have similar performance on the full 7-feature-dataset.
 However, DT is much faster.

 ![scores4](images/scores_full_test.png)

+The score of the DT is slightly lower because I choose to change min_impurity_decrease parmeter from loguniform(0.00001, 1) to loguniform(0.00005, 1) to simplify the tree structure.

 The confusion matrix below shows similar results.
 The number of observervations which the two models predicted correctly are very similar for both classes.